About Me

 I did undergraduate and doctoral studies at the University of Oxford, where I was a Fellow of All Souls College, then taught at the University of Cambridge where I was a Fellow of Churchill College.
 I have also held part-time teaching positions at the College of Europe in Bruges and at the Ecole Polytechnique in Paris.

 My current research lies in three areas of microeconomics: industrial organization and competition policy; the economics of networks and the digital society; and behavioral economics (especially the integration of evolutionary biology and anthropology with an understanding of the development of economic institutions in the very long run).
+I am working on a book under contract to Princeton University Press entitled The Origins of Enchantment: How Religions Compete.

 My literary agent is Catherine Clarke at Felicity Bryan in Oxford.
+You can find details of my books here.

 Download my C.V.